 You can trust that I will continue to post the most updated information on my social media pages (follow me on Twitter, Facebook, and Instagram).
 If you have questions or need assistance, don’t hesitate to reach me and my office at firstname.lastname@example.org or 410-396-4804.

 Baltimore City Council President

-Baltimore City is now in Phase 2 of re-opening: Under Phase 2 some indoor and outdoor activities are now allowed with restriction to occupancy.
-To see a complete list of what is included in Phase 2, click here and here.
+Baltimore City is now in a modified Phase 1 period: Under Phase1 some indoor and outdoor activities are now allowed with restriction to occupancy.
+To see a complete list of what is included in Phase 1, click here.

 Baltimore City Face Covering Executive Order: On April 15th, The Mayor signed an executive order requiring residents to wear face coverings (mask, scarf, t-shirt, bandana, etc) while out in public.
 The CDC recommends people to wear any cloth face covering, ideally multiple pieces of fabric, in addition to adhering to social distancing guidelines.
 You can read more about the Mayor's statement here and read my office's personal protective guidelines here: English | Spanish

 Baltimore City COVID-19 Demographic Information: On April 9th, The Baltimore City Health Department published the demographic information of COVID-19 cases by zip code, race, age, gender and more.
 For more information, click here.

 To see a full list of supermarkets offering special hours and options for seniors and people with compromised immune systems, click here.